cvlab-stonybrook/scenes100/moe/README.md

 ## 1. Preparation
 See [README.md](../README.md) for the preparation of Scenes100, MSCOCO and the enviroment.

+In addition, refer to [DINO](https://github.com/IDEA-Research/DINO) repo and use `pip install ultralytics` to install the requirements for DINO-5scale and YOLOv8s, respectively.

 Download the checkpoints in the following [Google Drive](https://drive.google.com/drive/folders/1ljqXfMDi-4QXJrYgEJ5ptLB_yNNCFPSK?usp=sharing) and put them in the folder `models`.

 ## 2. Run experiments